shaheeneqbal/COVID-Web-Scraping-using-Power-BI/README.md

 ##### Step 13: Monitor and Update
 Regularly monitor the COVID-19 data sources and update our dashboard accordingly.
 Power BI provides options for scheduled data refresh, which can automatically update our dashboard with the latest COVID-19 statistics.

+### Conclusion
+Creating a COVID-19 dashboard in Power BI allows us to visualize and analyze the latest pandemic statistics in an interactive and informative manner.
+By following the step-by-step instructions and leveraging Power BI's powerful features, we can gather data from reliable sources, transform it, and design visually appealing and interactive dashboards.

+Once our COVID-19 dashboard is ready, we can share it with colleagues, stakeholders, or the wider public.
+Power BI provides publishing and sharing capabilities, allowing us to disseminate our dashboard via the Power BI service or embedding it into websites or applications.
+This facilitates collaboration, decision-making, and awareness by enabling others to interact with and gain insights from our COVID-19 dashboard.
+Stay informed, stay safe, and utilize the power of Power BI to visualize and analyze COVID-19 data for a brighter future.